 In addition, we got to see the (in)famous Richard Simmons safety video on board.
 ANZ is known for their creative safety videos.
 This particular video is a humorous and sometimes obnoxious take on a serious topic.
 It was fun to spot the various Kiwi celebrities in the video as well.

 Once we finally got our boarding passes, we rushed through customs, and had to hurry to the plane.
 Unfortunately, we did not have time to visit the Air New Zealand lounge in Christchurch.

 There weren’t any open seats in the economy-only airplane.
 As I mentioned before, we were assigned to a window and an aisle seat in the same row near the front of the plane, but someone was assigned to the middle seat.
 So much for premium economy (sigh).
 Shortly after take off, a light breakfast was served.

 One option was muesli with fruit and a muffin

 The other was a hot breakfast

 Nothing too special, but the free meal was appreciated after waiting 2 hours to check in and no time to get anything else.
 I’m not sure why free meals were provided, since this is not the standard policy on ANZ for trans-Tasman flights.
 Maybe because this was the unique case of a Virgin tagged flight (DJ 61) being operated by ANZ.
 On Virgin Australia flights, they have buy on board, with anything free to Premium Economy guest.

-The last full day of our trip was spent touring rainy Melbourne and a suite at the Park Hyatt Melbourne.
+The last full day of our trip was in rainy Melbourne and a suite at the Park Hyatt Melbourne.